sassoftware/restaf/doc.md

 --------------

 Each rafObject has a route property.
 This is a string that is key to the data pointed to by rafObject. restAF uses the route to find the data associated with this key.
-If for whatever reason you need to maintain a "pointer" to a rafObject( or pass it in as a query parameter you can use this.
-In the call to store.apiCall you can use the route value as a substitute for the rafLink object.
+If for whatever reason you need to maintain a "pointer" to a rafObject or to pass it in as a query parameter you can use this.

 Route is useful if you want to pass a specific rafObject to another part of your program through some routing mechanism( ex: react-router).
 Given a route you can get the associated rafObject with the **rafObject** method